 If you’ve ever scratched your head wondering what a Quantity Surveyor actually does, you’ll be an expert by the time you’ve finished reading this Q&A.

-Meet Gary Uys (pronounced Ace), Founding Director and Principal Cost Planner of Cost Planning Professionals.
-Gary has an impressive background with almost 30 years as a cost planner, estimator and quantity surveyor.
+Meet Gary Uys (pronounced Ace), Founding Director and Principal Cost Planner of CPP Quantity Surveyors.
+Gary has an impressive background with 30 + years as a cost planner, estimator and quantity surveyor.

 We’d say he’s seen it all and he’s certainly openly shared what he knows.